 1. City of Mendoza

-The Mendoza province of Argentina has been very popular for its vineyards and winery.
+For wine lovers they know where Mendoza is.
+The Mendoza province of Argentina has been very popular for its vineyards and wineries.
 Most of the locals will always recommend wines originated from Mendoza.

 Malbec is one of the most popular types of wine in Argentina and it is said that the best wines comes from Mendoza, Argentina.
 One notable change in scenery in Mendoza region is the hazy condition of the landscape.
 I was told it was the natural moist from the ground.
 The city of Mendoza also has lovely restaurants and also a casino at Sheraton Hotel.
 You can travel to Mendoza by air or by land.

 *Check out my story on the Route from Cordoba to Mendoza HERE*

 2. UNESCO World Heritage City of Cordoba

 As the second largest city of Argentina, Cordoba is one of the first Spanish colonial capital of the region.
 Declared in 2000, as World Heritage Site by UNESCO, some buildings here are dated in range of hundreds of years old.